kellim/100-days-of-code/round1.md

 This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18.

+## Day 52: January 8, 2019

+Missed coding on January 7th so today is day 52 instead.

+**PROGRESS:**

+**JS Course:** I completed Section 5 Lecture 69 - Bind, Call and Apply.

+**Algorithms Course:** I spent some time on the "minSubArrayLen" challenge.
+It's one that can be solved with the sliding window pattern, but I haven't figured it out yet.
+I want to spend more time on it before I look at the solution code.

+## Day 51: January 6, 2019

+**My Website:** I worked on the "About Me" text for my site for a couple hours, but I'm not really satisfied with it.

+**JS Course:** I finished up through section 5 lecture 68 on closures.
+It was one of the best explanations of closures I've seen.

+**Algorithms Course:** I worked on the "maxSubarraySum" problem.
+It's one of the challenges but it was also an example in the course for the sliding window pattern.
+I didn't remember how to solve it and had to watch the video about the sliding window pattern again before I could do it.

 ## Day 50: January 5, 2019

 I'm at the half way point - day 50 of 100 days of code!